kerrbrittany9/quora/README.md

             2. answer: content and answer
             3. add and edit questions on this page dynamic route from index: 1. click on individual question to view details and comments
                           2. add answers on this page.
+models: 1. shakes(i.e. questions): attr: question, author, notes
+        2. answers: attr: answer and author

 # quora